People Against Wylfa-B

 Much of the debate around a new nuclear power plant at Wylfa has centred upon the need for job creation on Anglesey.

-PAWB have argued that little economic advantage has been gained from the original Wylfa Nuclear Power plant opened in 1971.
+PAWB argued that little economic advantage has been gained from the original Wylfa Nuclear Power plant opened in 1971.
 Anglesey having the weakest GVA economic indicator figures in the United Kingdom.

 Wylfa Nuclear Power Station

 The first Wylfa Nuclear Power Station was constructed in the 1960s and opened in 1971, producing electricity until its closure in 2010.